 And now you feel a bit stuck with it because you invested all that time in it before and don’t want to write it off. (a great example of sunk cost from behavioural economics).

 We’re looking at you Dexter, The Walking Dead and Ray Donovan among many others.
 That’s what Facebook feels like.

 While news about your aunt’s cat or what that guy you haven’t seen since school has for dinner will still clutter up your news feed, it’s mainly adverts and content now.
 The one’s who do the best share information or entertainment content first.
 And then advertise off the back of it.

 We watched the founder of I Fucking Love Science post this morning on Facebook about the decision to change the name to IFL Science having stubbornly refused it in the past.
 What she said and how she said it are a great example of how Facebook can be used to be authentic and create connections with consumers.
 Great information approach to online marketing.

 We’re also big fans of the work that Viva la Dirt League, the Kiwi gamers, do on their Facebook content.
 They create a constant stream of funny and relevant content that always makes us smile.
 And if they make some advertising bucks off the back of it, all power to them.
 Great entertainment approach to online marketing.

-… and not hard sell or irrelevant
+Not hard sell or irrelevant content

 People we don’t know or don’t care about telling us how many years they worked in “x” category.
 SEO, Facebook advertising, e-Commerce, Copywriting, Graphic Design.
 The list goes on and on.